 Good for dialog.
 The LG SK9Y can be used for audio content like audiobooks and podcasts thanks to the accurate reproduction of the mid-range frequencies.
 However, it doesn’t get very loud but should be loud enough for casual listening.
 On the upside, you can easily stream content wirelessly via Wi-Fi and Bluetooth.
-There’s also a dialog enhancement feature, which will help make dialog even clearer.
+There’s also a dialogue enhancement feature, which will help make dialogue even clearer.

 Decent for movies.
 It doesn’t have a very wide soundstage and surround objects feel diffused, but, on the upside, it supports Atmos for a more immersive experience.
-The sound profile of this bar lacks bass so it might not be ideal for action-packed movies as some may feel it to be a bit boring.
-On the upside, it performs accurately at high volume, although its maximum volume output isn’t the highest, but should be fine for most.
+The sound profile of this bar lacks bass so it might not be ideal for action-packed movies as some may feel it's a bit boring.
+On the upside, it performs accurately at high volume, although its maximum volume output isn’t the highest, but it should be fine for most.